telerik/blazor-docs/components/editor/paste-cleanup.md

 }
 ````

-## Paste Settings Features
+## Paste Settings

-The following list describes the behaviors and functionality each parameter of the `EditorPasteSettings` provides:
+The following list describes the behaviors and functionality of each parameter of `EditorPasteSettings`.
+The default values apply only if the `<EditorPasteSettings>` tag is present in the Editor markup.

 * `ConvertMsList` - `bool` - If set to `true` (defaults to `true`), MS Word lists will be converted into HTML lists.
 By default, Word's list are paragraphs with the respective styling which is not accurate in html.